electric-eloquence/feplet/README.md

 ### How is this different from <a href="https://mustache.github.io/mustache.5.html" target="_blank">Mustache</a> (and <a href="https://github.com/twitter/hogan.js#readme" target="_blank">Hogan.js</a>)?

+Feplet implements Hogan.js and is mostly compatible with it.
+These are the main differences:

+* Feplet does not allow space between an opening delimiter and a command character, such as `#`, `/`, or `>`.
+The command character must immediately follow the delimiter, so for example, `{{> partial }}` is allowed but `{{ > partial }}` is not.
-Feplet implements Hogan.js and is therefore, 100% compatible with it.
-The difference is that it allows the passing of data parameters per template.
-The syntax for passing parameters follows the Pattern Lab convention:
+* Feplet allows the passing of data parameters per template.

+The syntax for passing data parameters follows the Pattern Lab convention:

 ```handlebars
 {{> partial_template(place: 'World') }}